tristcoil/hanabira.org-japanese-content/markdown_grammar_japanese/～足る_Noun_(〜taru～).md

 Processing keyword: ～足る Noun (〜taru～)
 # Japanese Grammar Point: ～足る Noun (〜taru～)
-# ～足る Noun (〜たる～): Expressing Worthiness or Suitability

 ## 1. Introduction
 In this lesson, we'll explore the grammar point **～足る (〜たる)**, a formal expression used in Japanese to denote worthiness or suitability.
 This structure emphasizes that someone or something possesses the qualities necessary for a particular role or status.